Travel details

 Addis Ababa

-Addis Ababa, which means "new flower", is located at an altitude of 2,300 m and is the third-highest capital in the world.
-This city, characterized by its cool climate and clear highland air, has fascinating museums and one of Africa's largest open-air markets, "Merkato".
+Addis Ababa, meaning "new flower", is located at an altitude of 2,300 m and is the third-highest capital city in the world.
+Known for its cool climate and clear highland air, the city features fascinating museums and one of Africa's largest open-air markets, the "Merkato".

 -